Pinellas Suncoast Transit Authority: Contracted Services

+Trolley Routes

 Trolley Services

 PSTA operates two fixed-route trolley services using trolley-replica buses - the Central Ave Trolley (CAT) and the Suncoast Beach Trolley (SBT).
-The CAT traverses Central Ave between Downtown St. Pete's Pier District and St. Pete Beach (the Pinellas County Beach Access at 4700 Gulf Blvd) while the SBT traverses Gulf Blvd between Clearwater Beach and St. Pete Beach (the latter also serves Downtown Clearwater via the Memorial Causeway Bridge).
+The CAT traverses Central Ave between Downtown St. Pete's Pier District and Grand Central Station, while the SBT traverses Gulf Blvd between Clearwater Beach and St. Pete Beach (the latter also serves Downtown Clearwater via the Memorial Causeway Bridge).
+Until December, 2023, the CAT served St. Pete Beach.

-The CAT and SBT connect with each other in northern St. Pete Beach (at the 75th Ave transfer point).
 The CAT connects to other PSTA routes along Central Ave - including at Grand Central Station and Downtown St. Pete.
 The SBT connects to Route 59 in Indian Rocks Beach, Route 68 at Johns Pass, and other routes in Clearwater.

 North County Connector

 The North County Connector was originally launched in 2012 and was modeled off of HART's HART Flex service.
 The sub-network used cutaway vans to access areas of northern Pinellas County that would be otherwise inaccessible to standard transit buses.
 The three original routes consisted of Route 811 - serving the eastern Lake Tarpon area, Route 812 - serving Oldsmar and Town-N-Country, and Route 813 - serving Palm Harbor.
 Route 811 was eliminated in 2015 due to low usage.
 In 2016, service to Safety Harbor was added in part due to the rerouting of Route 62.
 This eventually led to the creation of Route 814 in 2016.

 In 2019, the routes were restructured to become standard fixed routes.
 However, the 800-series route numbers were kept due to the continuation of the routes being operated by cutaway vans.